 Low emission zones set minimum emission standards all vehicles must meet to be able to access each zone.
-While these won’t be confirmed until the Transport (Scotland) Bill is published, the following is proposed:
+The LEZ Regulations and Guidance 2019 consultation proposed that the minimum standards are:

 Electric and ultra-low emission vehicles

 Electric and ultra-low emission vehicles (ULEV) can be driven into Scotland’s low emission zones.

 ULEVs in particular have been rising in popularity.
 There are now more than 12,000 in Scotland, with demand outpacing the rest of the UK since 2017.

 This demand has been stimulated by support from the Scottish Government which has provided more than £40 million through its Low Carbon Transport Loan scheme.

 A further £17m has been pledged, as part of its Programme for Government 2019-20, to support the scheme which is administered by the Energy Saving Trust.

 Investment has also led to Scotland having one of the most comprehensive charge point networks in Europe and it’s growing all the time.
 Find out more about the ChargePlace Scotland and its locations here.